V-Sekai/manuals/decisions/20230125-cover-80-95-percent-of-the-userbase.md

-# Cover 80% to 95% of the player base.
+# Proposed: Cover 80% to 95% of the player base.

 ### Metadata